Frizthec/pyMetaMetrics/README.md

 Hedges are markers used to soften a statement or show doubt or lack of certainty.
 Examples include: "Appears", "May", "Indicates"

+## MetaDiscourseAnalysis Class

+This is  the default class for the MDA library.
+The class allows users to import text and run analysis on it, to check the relative percentage of dicourse markers.
+When a class object is instantiated a homebrewed dictionary of discourse markers is initialized for each marker type.
+These are used to identify markers in the text and categorize them.
+Future editions may include ability to adjust the dictionary content, as well as identify unique markers used in the text.

+### Class Functions
+Here is a short overview of the current functions.
+If you have suggestions on improvements or additional program features, please feel free to let us know and become a contributor!

+#### Authorial_stance(Text)
+Requires text input.
+This processes the text, counts discourse markers in each category,

+**Returns:** Text length, total number of Interactional markers and total number of interactive markers.

+#### Log(Text)
+Returns a printed output of the text stripped of white space.
+Used during preprocessing.
+## Package Dependencies
+**Numpy**  - This assists in the mathematical analysis of the processed text.
+**Pandas** - This assists in processing, storing, and manipulating the text **String** - Builtin python module used for string manipulation **Gensim** - Used for text processing.
+**tqdm**   - Utilized to show progress bar during computation.
+**os**     - Builtin package used to import files.
+**plotly** - The "Express" extension is utilized for fast visulization of the function results.

+#### Upcoming Features
+In the next package iteration we are planning to improve the data visulization ability through additional default graphs and a dedicated graphing function.
+Additional investigative functions to explore change in marker usage over time, or as the moves from beginning to end will be added as well.

+## How to Get Involved

+If you find this library useful and would like to add your own ideas to it, we would love to work with you!
+To get involved, Read over the contributor code of conduct and contact dnaneet@mtu.edu to join the mailing list and get started.